zouppen/raspberrypi-podman/README.md

 `/etc/systemd/system/console-getty.service.d/override.conf` inside the
 container.

+## How about container to SD card conversion?

+The containerized system is manipulated carefully so that the systemd overrides are activated only when the system is running inside Podman.
+So, converting container back to SD card image should be possible.

+Just create a smaller VFAT partition for /boot and rest as ext4 partition, copy files accordingly and adjust `/etc/fstab`.
+It should work!
+In case you create a tool, I'm happy to merge it.

 ## Issues

 QEMU user emulation doesn't emulate system calls but pass them to the host, so